ILLIXR/ILLIXR/docs/building_ILLIXR.md

 - From the project root, `make run.dbg -j$(nproc)` will build the ILLIXR runtime standalone, the ILLIXR plugins, and run it for you. `make run.opt -j$(nproc)`, is the same but with optimizations on and debug off.

+- To build the runtime for Monado, `make all.dbg.so`.

 ## Adding a new plugin (common case)

 In the common case, one need only define a `Makefile` with the line `include common/common.mk` and